madskristensen/JsonSchemaGenerator/README.md

 ![screenshot](art/screenshot.png)

-## Generate schema from JSON file
+## Generate JSON Schema
-Right-click your JSON file in Solution Explorer and select **Generate JSON Schema from File**.
+Right-click your JSON file in the editor window and select **Generate JSON Schema...**.
 A new file will be created with the same name as the JSON file, but with the extension `.schema.json`.

 You'll be asked where to place the generated file before it's being generated.
+Once created, the new schema will be applied to the document automtically.

-## Generate JSON file from schema
+## Generate Sample File
 If you already have a local JSON schema file, you can generate a JSON file with dummy data adhearing to the schema.

-Right-click your JSON schema file in Solution Explorer and select **Generate JSON File from Schema**.
+Right-click your JSON schema file in the editor window and select **Generate Sample File...**.
 You'll now be prompted to enter a file name and the file is generated.

+The new sample JSON file will automatically get the schema applied to it.

 *Powered by [NJsonSchema for .NET](https://github.com/RicoSuter/NJsonSchema) written by [Rico Suter](https://github.com/RicoSuter)*